 In the event of an EMP attack, the nation could experience the destruction of the power grid and communication infrastructure.
 Without the power grid, electronic devices, including cell phones and computers, would become useless, and gas pumps would be inoperable.
-Society as we know it would change in an instant.
+Society, as we know, it would change in an instant.

 With the grid down, ATMs, credit cards, and banking as we know, it would be a thing of the past.
 You would need to have cash on hand to conduct transactions.
-Unfortunately, in a grid-down scenario, cash could be worthless.
+Unfortunately, in a grid-down scenario, money could be worthless.
 Therefore, society could return to the days of bartering and trade.
 Some people propose that gold and silver would become the accepted currency.
-Regardless of the form, conducting day-to-day transactions would be completely different from today's debit card society.
+Regardless of the form, conducting day-to-day transactions would be completely different from today’s debit card society.

 Chaos in the Streets

 As discussed, in many cases, people are ill-prepared for disasters.
 They do not have adequate supplies on hand to be able to overcome even short-term events.
 Many people have less than three days of food in their home and little to no water stored.
-Additionally, without power, refrigerated and frozen food would quickly go bad, reducing people's on-hand food stores that much faster.
+Additionally, without power, refrigerated and frozen food would quickly spoil, reducing people’s on-hand food stores that much faster.

 Following a successful EMP attack, people will slowly realize the magnitude of the situation.
 As they do, panic and desperation may set in.
 The streets could become chaotic as people attempted to gather food and supplies.
-With a lack of law enforcement, order could break down.
-After all, think about what happens during holiday shopping as near riots occur when people fight over a popular toy.
+With a lack of law enforcement, the order could break down.
+After all, think about what happens during holiday shopping as near-riots occur when people fight over a popular toy.
 Look back to the riots in Ferguson, Los Angeles, and elsewhere.
 Those all happened with law enforcement present and a still-functioning society in place.
-Imagine what the case would be if neither were present and people felt panicked and desperate.
+Imagine what the case would be if neither were present, and people felt panicked and desperate.

 In addition to rioting and looting, crime may drastically rise.
 The potential for organized crime, gangs, etc., to grow in power exists due to the potential vacuum left by a possible lack of law enforcement.
-In this situation, criminal elements may seek to capitalize on this opportunity by preying upon individuals, families and smaller groups.
-As such, you should be ready to protect your family, home and any food or supplies that you have.
+In this situation, criminal elements may seek to capitalize on this opportunity by preying upon individuals, families, and smaller groups.
+As such, you should be ready to protect your family, home, and any food or supplies that you have.
 If not, you should prepare a plan to leave any danger areas.
 Moving to a safer location may be your only viable option.

 How to Prepare for an EMP Attack